armory/documentation/_spinnaker/configure_kayenta.md

 ### Final Grade

-Finally, when all of that cleaup and promotion is done, we want to end on either a total success or a failure.
+Finally, when all of that cleanup and promotion is done, we want to end on either a total success or a failure.
 For this, we'll use a `Check Preconditions` to also look back and check to see if the canary was successful or not.
 We add a precondition and select `Expression` and enter in the same